 You should see some you can research.
 Like anything else, ask for references from them.

-If you are buying a home, the appraisal will go a long way towards establishing whether you paid the right amount for the property.
+If you buy a home, the appraisal will help establish whether you paid the right amount for the property.

 Hopefully, you now know a lot more about home appraisals!